The Basics of Mediation

 BEING SUCCESSFUL IN MEDIATION

 Being successful means getting to the best possible result with the lowest possible cost – both emotional and financial.
-The key to that result is that the decision maker in mediation is not a judge, the lawyers, or the mediator – the decision makers are the parties, with the advice and assistance of counsel.
-Thus, the most effective approach to mediation is likely to be based on a desire to reach a good resolution and end the dispute, rather than the combative style that may have characterized earlier interactions between the parties and their counsel.
+The key to that result is that the decision maker in mediation is not a judge, the lawyers, or the mediator.
+The decision makers are the parties, with the advice and assistance of counsel.
+Thus, the most effective approach to mediation is likely to be based on a desire to reach a good resolution and to end the dispute, rather than the combative style that may have characterized earlier interactions between the parties and their counsel.
 Being open to the possibility of crafting a creative solution means that the result may be something that both parties can live with more readily than if the result were imposed on them.

 Generally, the interaction taking place within the mediation process is confidential.
-There are only a few exceptions to this made.
+There are only a few exceptions to this principle.
 This encourages a full exchange of facts, views and feelings.
 However, the settlement agreement itself is not confidential unless so negotiated.